Digital-Peak/DPDocker/webserver/README.md

 ## Execute
 To start the web server, execute the following command:

-`./run.sh [--DB db-type] [--MYSQL_DBVERSION mysql-db-version] [--POSTGRES_DBVERSION postgres-db-version] [--REBUILD rebuild]`
+`./run.sh [-php php-version] [-db db-type] [-my mysql-db-version] [-pg postgres-db-version] [-r rebuild]`

 Examples

-- `./run.sh --DB mysql --MYSQL_DBVERSION 5.6`
+- `./run.sh -php 7.4 -db mysql -my 5.6`

-- `./run.sh --DB postgres --POSTGRES_DBVERSION 13 --REBUILD rebuild`
+- `./run.sh -php 8.0 -db postgres -pg 13 -r rebuild`

 All attributes are optional.
+- -php
+  The PHP version to load the web server with.
+Supported are:
+  - 7.3
+  - 7.4
+  - 8.0
+- -db

-- `db-type`: You can use either _mysql_ or _postgres_.
+  You can use either _mysql_ or _postgres_ as value.
 If set then the Joomla installations will be installed with the respective driver. _mysql_ is loaded by default.
+- -my
-- `*-db-version`: You can use supported tags on hub.docker:  [_mysql_](https://hub.docker.com/_/mysql) or [_postgres_](https://hub.docker.com/_/postgres).
+  The MySQL database version.
+You can use supported tags on [hub.docker.com](https://hub.docker.com/_/mysql).
 If set then the Joomla installations will be installed with the respective driver. _latest_ is loaded by default.
+- -pg
+  The Postgres database version.
+You can use supported tags on [hub.docker.com](https://hub.docker.com/_/postgres).
+If set then the Joomla installations will be installed with the respective driver. _latest_ is loaded by default.
+- -r
-- `rebuild`; If set then the whole web server is rebuild and you have a clean setup as when you started it for the first time.
-The option must be selected if the database changes.
+  If set then the whole web server is rebuild and you have a clean setup as when you started it for the first time.

 ## Internals
-When starting the web server, there are six docker containers executed.
+When starting the web server, there are six docker containers started.
 An Apache web server, a MySQL server, a phpMyAdmin server, a postgres server, a pgAdmin server and a Mailcatcher.
 All of them are out of the box ready to use.

 To install Joomla, link the extensions and discover them we use a mix of PHP and shell scripts.
 All these scripts can be found in the scripts folder.